RedPlonk/scn/src/2_Navigating.md

    ```bash
    locate invoice | grep '.pdf$'
    ```

-Next, I will cover the essential topic of understanding file permissions in Linux, explaining both the octal and character formats, and how to manipulate these permissions.
-This section will also include practical examples to solidify the concepts.
-Let's continue.

 Continuing with our exploration of Linux, we now delve into one of its fundamental aspects: file permissions.
 Understanding and managing these permissions is crucial for securing your system and controlling access to files and directories.